samarh/samarh.github.io/index.md

 **10/16** I received the first-ever international fellowship from fast.ai to join their new deep learning course.
 [Link](https://www.fast.ai/2016/10/12/international/).

-**12/15** I received a mention in Andrew Ng's #LearnML challenge on the Coursera Blog.
+**12/15** I was featured in Andrew Ng's #LearnML challenge on the Coursera Blog.
 [Link](https://blog.coursera.org/andrew-ng-announces-winners-of-learnml-contest/).

 # Publications